textadventures/quest/docs/functions/showmenu.md

 Shows an inline menu of the specified options and returns a [string](../types/string.html) variable **result** containing the user input.
 If a dictionary of options is passed in, the values are displayed as options, the key is returned.
 If a list of options is passed in, the list item is returned if a string, or (as of Quest 5.7) the name of the object.

+**Note:** Strings used for options cannot contain HTML elements when using a list of options (the option will not be selectable when playing online), but HTML *can* be used as values when using a dictionary of options.

 If the "allow ignore" parameter is set to **true**, the player can ignore the menu and interact with other objects.
 The menu is just closed then.
 If the "allow ignore" parameter is set to **false**, the player must choose one entry of the menu.

 Use the [show menu](../scripts/show_menu.html) script command for a popup menu.